Robin Bryans

 Robin Bryans (born Robert Harbinson Bryans; 24 April 1928 – 11 June 2005) was a prolific author of popular travel and autobiographical works under the pen names Robin Bryans, Robert Harbinson, and Donald Cameron.
-Involved with the Anglo-Irish Establishment throughout his life, in his later years he achieved a degree of notoriety for allegations made about a number of public figures.
+Involved with the Anglo-Irish establishment throughout his life, in his later years he achieved a degree of notoriety for allegations made about a number of public figures.

 Early life and career

 Robert Harbinson Bryans was born on 24 April 1928 in Belfast, into a Protestant working-class family.
 In 1940 he was evacuated to Fermanagh and then worked briefly as a cabin boy on a dredger.
 In 1944 he began studies at Barry Religious College in Wales.
 It was at this time, as a teenager, Bryans was befriended by the flamboyant Evan Morgan, 2nd Viscount Tredegar.
 Later in life, Bryans was to become openly bisexual; Guy Burgess amongst his casual partners.

 After college, Bryans taught in Devon, before moving to London.
-In the 1950s he became a missionary in Canada before becoming involved in diamond prospecting, which he also pursued in South America.
+In the 1950s he spent time working on a farm in Morvern in the Highlands of Scotland, and became a missionary in Canada before becoming involved in diamond prospecting, which he also pursued in South America.
 He lived as a trapper, and returned to London to work in the theatre, before living and working in Grenada, and Europe and elsewhere.

+In 1968, under the pseudonym Donald Cameron, he published the ostensibly autobiographical The Field of Sighing, describing a childhood in Ardnamurchan, and Sons of El Dorado, set in Venezuela.

-In the late 1970s, after falling out with publisher Charles Montieth of Faber, Bryans began a campaign of harassment, including denouncing Monteith as a homosexual in letters to judges, MPs, and other prominent figures.
+In the late 1970s, after falling out with publisher Charles Montieth of Faber & Faber, Bryans began a campaign of harassment, including denouncing Monteith as a homosexual in letters to judges, MPs, and other prominent figures.
 In 1979 Faber was awarded damages, and after throwing a jug of water at a barrister, Bryans was imprisoned for three years for contempt of court.

 In 1988, Bryans appeared (billed as Robert Harbinson) on a notable edition of the television discussion programme After Dark "in which the author discussed secrets and scandals with H. Montgomery Hyde, Merlyn Rees, and others."